Earth's inner core: Viscosity

-Although seismic waves propagate through the core as if it were solid, the measurements cannot distinguish between a solid material from an extremely viscous one.
+Although seismic waves propagate through the core as if it were solid, the measurements cannot distinguish a solid material from an extremely viscous one.
 Some scientists have therefore considered whether there may be slow convection in the inner core (as is believed to exist in the mantle).
 That could be an explanation for the anisotropy detected in seismic studies.
 In 2009, B. Buffett estimated the viscosity of the inner core at 1018 Pa·s, which is a sextillion times the viscosity of water, and more than a billion times that of pitch.

 Composition

 There is still no direct evidence about the composition of the inner core.
 However, based on the relative prevalence of various chemical elements in the Solar System, the theory of planetary formation, and constraints imposed or implied by the chemistry of the rest of the Earth's volume, the inner core is believed to consist primarily of an iron–nickel alloy.

-At the known pressures and estimated temperatures of the core, it is predicted that pure iron could be solid, but its density would exceed the known density of the core by approximately 3%.
+At the estimated pressures and temperatures of the core, it is predicted that pure iron could be solid, but its density would exceed the known density of the core by approximately 3%.
 That result implies the presence of lighter elements in the core, such as silicon, oxygen, or sulfur, in addition to the probable presence of nickel.
 Recent estimates (2007) allow for up to 10% nickel and 2–3% of unidentified lighter elements.

 According to computations by D. Alfè and others, the liquid outer core contains 8–13% of oxygen, but as the iron crystallizes out to form the inner core the oxygen is mostly left in the liquid.

 Laboratory experiments and analysis of seismic wave velocities seem to indicate that the inner core consists specifically of ε-iron, a crystalline form of the metal with the hexagonal close-packed (hcp) structure.
 That structure can still admit the inclusion of small amounts of nickel and other elements.